 2. Don’t Be Far Off

-It is one more love poem.
+This is one more love poem.
 Our poet can’t live without his lover not even for a day.
-One day is so long without her.
+One day is long without someone you love.

 If you tried to describe your deepest feelings, you would know how hard it is.
-As we can see, the poet uses gradation to describe his feelings:
+The poet uses gradation to describe his feelings:

 Don't go far off, not even for a day,